atmospherehub/atmosphere-station/README.md

 ## Running application

 Make sure that all required packages installed from `apt-requirments.txt` and `requirments.txt` files.
-And then simply execute:
+[OpenCV](https://opencv.org/) is not available on Raspbian Jessie and needs to be [compiled on RaspberryPi](https://raspberrypi.stackexchange.com/a/69176/41253).
+Once all requirments meat simply execute:

 ```
 python . -e https://posttestserver.com/post -t SECRET_TOKEN